ahmedmq/app-modernisation-strangler-fig-demo/README.md

     ```bash
      docker compose up -d
   ```
     The [docker-compose.yaml](docker-compose.yaml) in the root folder reuses the docker compose [file](spring-petclinic/docker-compose.yml) inside the spring-petclinic project.
-By running the command above it will start the spring-petclinic app, mysql and NGINX container.
+By running the command above it will start the spring-petclinic app, MySQL and NGINX container.

 Access the NGINX index page on [http://strangler-fig.demo/](http://strangler-fig.demo/).